Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Methodology

-Different algorithms can be used to generate the subsequences such as ESPF \cite{huang2019explainable}, $k$-mer \cite{zhang2017mining}, strobemers \cite{sahlin2021strobemers}.
-In this paper, we exploit ESPF, and $k$-mer to generate subsequences and examine their effects on the final results.
+Different algorithms can be used to generate the subsequences for hypergraph construction, such as ESPF \cite{huang2019explainable}, $k$-mer \cite{zhang2017mining}, strobemers \cite{sahlin2021strobemers}.
+In this paper, we exploit ESPF and $k$-mer to generate subsequences and examine their effects on the final results.
 While $k$-mer uses all the extracted subsequences for a certain $k$ value, ESPF only selects the most frequent subsequences from a list of candidate subsequences for a certain threshold.
-Below we describe the ESPF and $k$-mer methods. \\ \textbf{ESPF:} ESPF stands for Explainable Substructure Partition Fingerprint.
-As for sub-word mining in the natural language processing domain, ESPF decomposes sequential inputs into a vocabulary list of interpretable moderate-sized subsequences.
-ESPF considers that a specific sequence property is mainly led by only a limited number of subsequences known as functional groups.
-We present the details of ESPF in Algorithm~\ref{algorithm:2}.
-Given a database $S$ of sequences as input, ESPF generates a vocabulary list of subsequences as frequent reoccurring customized size subsequences.
-Starting with tokens as the initial set, it adds subsequences having a frequency above a threshold, $\beta$ in $S$ to the vocabulary list.
-Subsequences appear in this vocabulary list in order of most frequent to least frequent.
-In our hypergraph, we use this vocabulary list as nodes and break down any sequence into a series of frequent subsequences relating to those.
-For any given sequence as input, we split it in order of frequency, starting from the highest frequency one.
-An example of splitting a DNA sequence is as follows.
+Appendix \ref{subsequence} provides comprehensive information on ESPF and $k$-mer, including their respective algorithms.